kstenerud/safe-encoding/safe80-specification.md

 | **0e** | `7`  | **1e** | `K`  | **2e** | `[`  | **3e** | `l`      | **4e** | `}`  |
 | **0f** | `8`  | **1f** | `L`  | **2f** | `]`  | **3f** | `m`      | **4f** | `~`  |

-The alphabet is ordered according to the characters' ordinal positions in UTF-8, so that the resulting encoded text will sort in the same order as the data it represents.
+The alphabet is ordered according to the characters' ordinal positions in UTF-8, so that the resulting encoded text will sort in the same natural ordering as the data it represents.

 #### Choice of Alphabet

 In the lower 7-bit UTF-8/ASCII range, there are a total of 94 printable, non-whitespace characters.
-Since we only use 80 characters, 14 of these can be dropped.
+Since we only use 80 characters, 14 of these could be dropped.

 Filename restrictions in Windows are described here: https://docs.microsoft.com/en-us/windows/desktop/FileIO/naming-a-file

 In short, the following characters are reserved in Windows: `< > : " / \ | ? *`

-As well, a Windows filename may not end with a `.`
+As well, a Windows filename **CANNOT** not end with a `.`

 If we ignore the special device Windows filename restrictions (`CON`, `PRN`, `LPT1`, etc), we end up with the following matrix of 14 disallowed characters for all systems we wish to support: